Southampton 0-3 Manchester City

 City's defensive resilience meant keeper Claudio Bravo - trusted again by Guardiola - barely had to make a save.

-And it laid the platform for the visitors to cut Saints apart once Kompany had made the breakthrough.
+And it laid the platform for the visitors to cut Saints apart once Kompany, who marked his goal with an exuberant celebration, had made the breakthrough.

+"I scored in front of the away fans and for me it was a great feeling," the Belgian said.

+"I feel like I want to give so much but I am restrained at times.
+I keep positive and keep going no matter what."

 Slick City looking good for top four?

-Guardiola might have thought winning the Premier League during his first season in English football would be relatively straightforward after starting his reign with seven successive wins.
+Guardiola might have thought winning the Premier League during his first season in English football would be relatively straightforward after starting with seven successive wins.

 Instead, the Spaniard goes into the top-flight run-in facing a tense wait to see if his team are good enough to finish in the top four.